ivngzmn/ivngzmn/README.md

 - 🌱 I’m currently learning Tailwind CSS and Next.js
 - ❓ Feel free to connect with have any questions or just want to have a coffee ☕️ chat.
-- ⚡ Fun fact: I am a father of two wonderful
+- ⚡ Fun fact: I am a father of two wonderful daughters.

 <p>&nbsp;</p>